lambrosopos/programming_language_journey/functional_programming/functional_programming_in_scala/chapter_4.md

 ```

 Since we still return a type `Option[Double]` even when the list is empty, `mean` is now a total function.

+## 4.4 The Either data type

+The concept of handling errors in functional programming is to handle them using ordinary values, also using common patterns of error handling and recovery.

+`Option` is not the only option we can use.
+And while it is available, it is quite simplistic.
+One characteristic about using `Option` is that it doesn't tell you about the actual error, only returning a `None` value.

+Sometimes when just knowing that a failure occurred is sufficient, an `Option` data type is enough.
+However, when figuring out the reason for the failure, we can use an `Either` data type.